-With SY Chor selected on the Pads screen, push the KEYS button.
+Let's find some new ways to play with our samples on the Keys screen.
+To start, please select one of the pads labeled SY Chor and push the KEYS button.
 Blackbox displays a keyboard on the screen.
 Touch some of the keys on the keyboard to hear the selected pad play pitch shifted by key.
 You can adjust which octave is playing by touching the arrow buttons above the keyboard or by turning a knob.
 The C keys are numbered so you can quickly identify which octave will be playing.

 Push INFO to access the Grid Based keyboard.
-Use the two buttons in the top right of the screen to select the Key and Scale that will be used by the grid keyboard.
+Use the two buttons at the top right of the screen to select the Key and Scale that will be used by the grid keyboard.
 Now you can play without worrying about hitting an off-key note.